 Q: What about lunch?

 A: The coliseum concessions will be open for a limited time, usually 10:00 AM-1:00 PM.
 Some schools select to bring lunches or purchase lunch from a local restaurant as a group.
 Please speak with your student’s teacher regarding this topic.
 However, no outside food is allowed in the Coliseum (University Policy).

 Q: What should parents do to support their child in this event?

 A: The most important thing a parent can do is support their student.
 Give honest feedback and praise for work well done.
 Not everyone will win, but your student should be congratulated for being selected to attend the Regional Fair.
 Additionally, be assured that the judges and fair personnel do their utmost to be objective and fair in all cases.
 Feeding a child’s disappointment with unjustified complaints can lead to discouragement and unfounded frustration with the learning process.
 If you feel there is a real issue that needs to be addressed, the key teacher from your school has a procedure for concerns.
 Review the rules with your student.
 We often find that students and parents who do not, often have issues with their projects including violations for having plants, animal products and soil samples at their display which can lead to disqualifications.
 For complete rules visit: http://www.societyforscience.org/isef/document/

 Q: What are the judging criteria?

 A: It is very important to keep in mind the criteria you will be judged on when creating you project, display and presentation.
 Be sure that you have answers to all of the criteria on your board on in your presentation.
 Judges focus on creativity and presentation.
-For a complete list of judging criteria, visit the volunteers and judges tab on the Home Page.
+For a complete list of judging criteria, visit the volunteers and judges tab on the Home Page or the link above.